HiDiHlabs/umi_alignment/README.md

 The pipeline is made for aligning UMI based WGS/WES and Panel Seq data and to compute the QC metrics associated with it.

-We require the sequencing is performed in paired end mode
+We require the sequencing is performed in paired end mode and must contain R1 (forward read) R2 (UMI) and R3 (reverse read) for each lane and run

+Currently the ability to provide support is limited.

 # Prerequisites